sfcta/report-tncs2020/content/ch6_environment.md

 TNC service is classified into 3 periods: Period 1 when a driver is available and ready to accept a trip, Period 2 when a driver has accepted a trip and is on the way to pick up the passenger, and Period 3, when a driver is transporting a passenger from origin to destination.
-CarB’s 2018 Base Year Inventory found that TNCs emit 48% more greenhouse gases on a per-passenger mile basis than trips taken in private vehicles, due in large part to driving without a passenger in Periods 1 and 2.
+CARB's 2018 Base Year Inventory found that TNCs emit 48% more greenhouse gases on a per-passenger mile basis than trips taken in private vehicles, due in large part to driving without a passenger in Periods 1 and 2.
 The Transportation Authority estimated that Uber emitted 494,000 metric tons of CO2